-The specific qualitative criteria to add an execution intermediary to the approved intermediaries list vary, based on the asset class to be traded with or through the intermediary, but the overall approval process is applied in the same manner across all asset classes.
+The specific qualitative criteria to add an execution intermediary to the approved intermediaries list vary based on the asset class to be traded with or through the intermediary, but the overall approval process is applied in the same manner across all asset classes.
 Several criteria are taking into account to perform a global assessment of execution intermediaries' performance:

-- A vote is organized at least once a year among GTF traders (located both in BNPP Dealing Services and in various BNPP AM entities) to assess and rank execution intermediaries they work with. - An oversight of the quality of transactions processing, including settlement, by brokers and counterparties is ensured by BNPP AM, relying inter alia on the scoring made by BNPP AM's custodian banks. - In addition, a regular control of execution intermediaries' reliability is also performed on indicators relating to their good standing and reputation (registration, financial situation, sanctions from regulators, scan against international sanctions lists...).
+- ► A vote is organized twice a year among GTF traders (located both in BNPP Dealing Services and in various BNPP AM entities) to assess and rank execution intermediaries they work with. - An oversight of the quality of transactions processing, including settlement, by brokers and counterparties is ensured by BNPP AM. - ▶ In addition, a regular control of execution intermediaries' reliability is also performed on indicators relating to their good standing and reputation (registration, financial situation, anti-money laundering measures, financing of terrorism and compliance with international sanctions, sanctions from regulators,... which is part of the Know your Broker process).